w3c/wai-about-wai/_about/groups/eowg/participate.md

 Options for contributing to the work of the Education and Outreach Working Group (EOWG) include:

--   Contributing through GitHub and/or the EOWG mailing list
+-   Commenting through GitHub and/or the EOWG mailing list
--   Contributing as an active participant
+-   Becoming an active participant

-Other participation options throughout the Web Accessibility Initiative (WAI) are described in [Participating in WAI]({{"/about/participating/" | relative_url}}).

 If you have any questions, contact the W3C Team contact for EOWG, [Shawn Henry](https://www.w3.org/People/Shawn/).

 ### Commenting on EOWG Resources {#comment}

-We especially encourage contributions on open issues and resources in-progress.
+We especially encourage contributions on open issues and resources-in-progress.
 You are welcome to comment on other EOWG resources, although we might not be able to address your comments right away.
-- To see open issues and resources in-progress: **Read [Work for this Week]( https://www.w3.org/WAI/EO/wiki/EOWG_Meetings#Work_for_this_week), messages to the EOWG mailing list**, and surveys.
+- To see open issues and resources-in-progress: **Read [Work for this Week]( https://www.w3.org/WAI/EO/wiki/EOWG_Meetings#Work_for_this_week), messages to the EOWG mailing list**, and surveys.
 (You can see the results of surveys, although not access the surveys themselves.
 To see the results, add “/results” to the end of the URL.)
 - We prefer comments in GitHub.
-You can raise issues; fork and edit, and submit pull requests; etc. on any of the EOWG resources.
-Links to GitHub are at the bottom of each resource page.<br>Alternatively, you can send comments to the EOWG mailing list.
+You can comments on existing issues; opne new issues; fork and edit, and submit pull requests; etc. Links to GitHub are at the bottom of each resource page.<br>Alternatively, you can send comments to the EOWG mailing list.

-@@HERE

 ## Subscribing to the mailing list {#mail}